tangshuang/componer/README.md

 At the same time, scss files will be compiled to css files, minified by cssmin, and be put in `dist` directory too.

-However, `componer.config.js` is a special file which has information used for compiling.
+However, `componer.json` is a special file which has information used for compiling.

 ```
 build: [
+	// compile and bundle javascript
 	{
-		from: "src/script/bar-chart.js", // entry file to build with
+		"from": "src/script/bar-chart.js", // entry file to build with
-		to: "dist/js/bar-chart.js", // output file after be built
+		"to": "dist/js/bar-chart.js", // output file after be built
-		driver: "webpack", // driver to use, only webpack supported for javascript
+		"options": {
+			"minify": true, // create a .min.js file
-		options: { // minify and sourcemap options
+			"sourcemap": true, // create sourcemap file
-			minify: true,
-			sourcemap: "file", // true (same as "file"), "inline"
-			before: function(settings) {}, // execute before build
-			after: function() {}, // execute after build finished
+			"externals": true, // whether to include externals in built file
+			"vendors": [] // vendors to be separated into a .vendors.js file
 		},
-		settings: {}, // settings passed to webpack, look into webpack config
+		"settings": {} // settings for webpack-stream
 	},
+	// compile scss to css
 	{
-		from: "src/style/bar-chart.scss",
+		"from": "src/style/bar-chart.scss",
-		to: "dist/css/bar-chart.css",
+		"to": "dist/css/bar-chart.css",
-		driver: "sass", // only sass supported for scss
-		options: {
+		"options": {
-			minify: true,
+			"minify": true,
-			sourcemap: "file",
+			"sourcemap": true
 		},
-		settings: {
+		"settings": {
-			sass: {}, // settings for node-sass
+			"sass": {}, // settings for node-sass
-			postcss: {}, // settings for postcss
+			"postcss": {}, // settings for postcss
-			nextcss: {}, // settings for nextcss
+			"nextcss": {}, // settings for nextcss
-			assets: {}, // settings for gulp-css-copy-assets
+			"assets": {} // settings for gulp-css-copy-assets
-		},
-	},
-],
+		}
+	}
+]
 ```

 If `name` is not given, all componouts will be built one by one.